KingSora/OverlayScrollbars/packages/overlayscrollbars-vue/README.md

 ### Events

 Additionally to the `events` property the `OverlayScrollbarsComponent` emits "native" Vue events.
 To prevent name collisions with DOM events the events have a `os` prefix.

-It doesn't matter whether you use the `events` property, the Vue events or both.
+> __Note__: It doesn't matter whether you use the `events` property or the Vue events or both.

 ```jsx
 // example usage